-James Wildlife Area webpage
+James Wildlife Area

-James Wildlife Area map
+About James Wildlife Area

 The 76-acre Dan and Margaret James Wildlife Area is located in Guernsey County, in southeastern Ohio.
 The wildlife area is approximately 3 miles west of Senecaville and can be accessed from Guernsey County Road 549 and Richland Township Road 4540.